rackerlabs/docs-server-virt/docs/migrate-a-workload-to-vmware-server-virtualization/index.rst

 ==================================================
-Migrate a workload to VMware Server virtualization
+Migrate a workload to VMware Server Virtualization
 ==================================================

 When you become a Rackspace Technology customer, you might already